Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

-Moreover, our results establish EFM and KPFM as commercially available methods to probe consequences of hydrodynamic electron flow with high spatial resolution.\cite{Falkovich2017} This is particularly helpful for regimes, where relatively short length scales of viscous patterns prohibit their detection by negative vicinity resistance.\cite{Pellegrino2016,Bandurin2016} Moreover, EFM is significantly simpler than the more elaborate scanning probe methods as, e.g., scanning of a carbon nanotube quantum dot\cite{Ella2019}, scanning NV centers\cite{Sulpizio2019,Ku2020,Jenkins2020} or scanning tunneling potentiometry\cite{Sinterhauf2020}.
-Figure~\ref{fig5:Gallery_FieldInversion} showcases additional experimental observations highlighting the opportunities for future studies.
+Our results establish EFM and KPFM as commercially available methods to probe consequences of hydrodynamic electron flow with high spatial resolution.\cite{Falkovich2017} This is helpful for regimes where relatively short length scales of viscous patterns prohibit their detection by negative vicinity resistance.
+For example, one could map inverted fields very close to a constriction, where it appears that field inversion is distinctive between the viscous and the ballistic regime,\cite{Guo2017,Pellegrino2016,Levitov2016,Li2021} while vicinity resistance is not.\cite{Shytov2018,Wang2019, Bandurin2016} EFM, since less sensitive to background electric fields, could also map other signatures of viscous flow such as Poiseuille profiles within less disordered samples, previously probed only by more elaborate scanning probe methods.\cite{Ella2019,Sulpizio2019,Ku2020,Jenkins2020,Sinterhauf2020} This also works at mK temperatures and high magnetic field\cite{McCormick1999,Hedberg2010}, but then looses its advantage of simplicity.